dima74/factorio-mods-localization/README.md

 3. Choose repository with your Factorio mod
 4. Click install button

 You are done!
-Now share link to [this Crowdin project][2] with translators
+Now share link to [this Crowdin project][2] with translators.

+Please note that **only Crowdin should be used for translation**.
+GitHub pull requests must not be used for translation, otherwise translations will be lost after next synchronization from Crowdin!
+Consider adding link to [Crowdin][2] to your repository Readme ([example](https://github.com/softmix/AutoDeconstruct/pull/6/files)).

 ## How to translate using Crowdin
 We have single Crowdin project.
 It consists of several folders, each folder corresponds to one mod.
 So, here are instructions how to translate specific mod: